santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-markdown-editor.md

 # From markup to HTML

-Happily, we don't need to expend much effort to get HTML from this markup, and we can employ the excellent Markdig .NET Markdown processor to do it for us.
+Till now we have not added anything related to Markdown.
+In order to convert text to html we don't need to expend much effort to get HTML from this markup, and we can employ the excellent Markdig .NET Markdown processor to do it for us.

 Bring in the NuGet package.